Gharr’s Hiatus Statement; 31 August 2017: http://wp.me/p10Tww-4hY (◕ω◕)

 - Gharr also has a standard symbol that is his icon at the moment: a sort of grey box with some green/teal colors in it.

 - While Gharr is in Hiatus a sleeping Fennec fox is overlaid on top of part of the standard picture that symbolizes Gharr.
+People have said they like the Fennec fox symbol.

 Joining Gharr, or developing franchises (in business terms: “sell a product or provide a service under the business’s name”)